Daleray1231/Password_Generator/README.md

 This website is designed to generate a random password for the user.

 ## Features
-Click the 'Generate Password' button for a randomized 12-character password comprised of numbers, letters (both lowercase and uppercase), and special characters.
+Click the 'Generate Password' button for a randomized password.
+When prompted, you will select your desired password length, and whether or not to include UPPERCASE or LOWERCASE letters, numbers, or special characters.

 ## Contributing